ababik/RemuteJS/README.md

 The result has updated references for all the objects involved in arrow function.
 The rest of the references remain untouched.

-Obviously using arrow functions alongs with TypeScript gives you the best coding experience incluting refactoring features.
+Obviously using arrow functions along with TypeScript gives you the best coding experience incluting refactoring features.
 ![Alt text](/assets/coding.png "Coding is cool with RemuteJS")

 RemuteJS is written using TypeScript and by default is transpiled to ES6 but it works just fine being transpiled to ES5.